-The final exam will be a closed-book 2-hour exam and will be scheduled by the Registrar during the final exam period - details TBA.
+The final exam will be a closed-book 2-hour exam and will be scheduled by the Registrar during the final exam period - (August 14-21, 2020).
 The format may include a combination of multiple choice, short/long written answer, and case-based questions.